-Boundaries are not borders or dividers.
-They are list of things that are okay and not okay.
+Boundaries are not walls or dividers.
+They are a personal list of things that are okay and not okay with you as an introvert.

 As a counselor, I see many introverts make their way into my office because they’re struggling to set healthy boundaries.
 This doesn’t mean they’ve failed in some way, because, let’s be honest, most of us have never been taught how to pull this off — and it’s not easy.
 I can often help them by showing them a few simple things.